Jwrighty/WDI_GROUP_PROJECT/README.md

 ![](https://i.imgur.com/k1lIg6I.jpg)

 #Intro & Brief
-“Haveado” is a Stag and Hen party planning app built using Angular and MongoDB.
+“Havado” is a Stag and Hen party planning app built using Angular and MongoDB.
 It was a great test of group development, managing git commits and ensuring tasks and assignments were well planned out.